Residential Solar Power Systems

 An inverter is the heart of a solar power system.
-It takes the DC electricity (produced by the solar panels), and converts it to a more common AC form (like the power that your use in the home).
+It takes the DC – Direct Current – electricity (produced by the solar panels), and converts it to AC – Alternating Current, 240 Volts – form which the appliances in your home need to run.

 How much energy will I produce?